fluffy-critter/bandcrash/README.md

 * `artist`: The artist for the album as a whole
 * `title`: The album's title
+* `year`: The release year
+* `artwork`: an image file to use for the album's cover art (relative or absolute paths okay)
 * `bg_color`, `fg_color`, `highlight_color`: The color theme for the player
-* `artwork`: an image file to use for the album's cover art
+* `genre`: The genre of the album as a whole
 * `tracks`: an array of track descriptions, in album order

-Each track element contains:
+Each track entry contains:

 * `title`: The title of the track
 * `artist`: The artist of this track, if different from the album as a whole
+* `genre`: The genre of this track, if different than the album
-* `artwork`: Track-specific cover art (e.g. for a single)
+* `artwork`: Track-specific cover art
-* `lyrics`: An array of strings, one line of lyrics per string; alternately, this can be the name of a text file to read the lyrics from
+* `lyrics`: An array of strings, one line of lyrics per string; alternately, the name of a text file to read the lyrics from (relative or absolute paths okay)
 * `hidden`: A boolean for whether to hide this track from the web player entirely (e.g. a purchase bonus); defaults to `false`
 * `preview`: A boolen for whether to generate a preview for the web player; defaults to `true`